bendahrooge/PHP-Simple-Database/README.md

 # PHP-Simple-Database

 A simple flat-file key/value storage class for PHP.
-Great for small databases or servers with SQL can't be used.
+Great for small databases or servers where SQL can't be used.
 Only 150 lines of code :)

 ### Example